2023-06-15 07:07:10

 This emerges from a National Bank study on wealth distribution.
 However, a direct comparison with other countries is difficult because of institutional differences, the study authors warn.
 In Austria, for example, there is a good public pension system, which leads to a different saving behavior than in countries where this is not the case.

-In addition, in Austria only about half of the households (47.6 percent) are homeowners.
+In addition, in Austria only regarding half of the households (47.6 percent) are homeowners.
 “Austria and Germany are tenant companies,” said National Bank economist Martin Schurz on Wednesday when the study was presented.
 Almost all homeowners are in the top half of the net wealth distribution, while the bottom half of the net wealth distribution is mostly made up of households who rent their homes.
 Only Germany has a higher proportion of tenants in the euro area.

 The OeNB study “Household Finance and Consumption Survey (HFCS 2021)” is the fourth wave of a survey in which the National Bank has been surveying the wealth of private households since 2010.
 The study examines all euro countries, but also additional countries such as the Czech Republic.
-The study is important for the central bank to see the vulnerability of households and thus to be able to draw conclusions about risks to financial market stability.
+The study is important for the central bank to see the vulnerability of households and thus to be able to draw conclusions regarding risks to financial market stability.
 You also want to know how households are doing financially and to see the effect of monetary policy.

 29.9 percent of households are in debt